AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 to the problem of the unification of gravitational and

-the generalized theory of gravity (curved spacetime) in five
+theory of gravity (curved spacetime) in five dimensions, we could

-dimensions, we could then get the theory of electromagnetism and
+then get the theory of electromagnetism and gravity in four

 We observe physical spacetime as four-dimensional, so the "excess" fifth dimension (which has no direct physical meaning) must be disposed of by placing a suitable condition on the five-dimensional geometry.
-Kaluza originally introduced a relatively artificial requirement of "cylindricality", according to which there should be a one-dimensional group of isometric transformations in a five-dimensional variety; this creates a Killing vector field, which leads to the fact that the 5-dimensional geometric structure can be fully described by the geometry of a four-dimensional hyperplate.
-Later, Einstein, Bergmann and Bargmann [17] proposed another geometric condition: the closedness (compactness) of a five-dimensional variety in the fifth dimension.
-The five-dimensional variety would then have the topological structure M 4 ´ S 1 , where M 4 is Minkowski for s toročas and S 1 is a circle, ie the variety would have the shape of a thin tube .
-If the radius of this tube (compaction radius) is small enough (subatomic dimensions), no macroscopic object can move in the fifth dimension and spacetime effectively appears to be four-dimensional .
+Kaluza originally introduced a relatively artificial requirement of "cylindricality", according to which there should be a one-dimensional group of isometric transformations in a five-dimensional manifold; this creates a Killing vector field, which leads to the fact that the 5-dimensional geometric structure can be fully described by the geometry of a four-dimensional hypersurface.
+Later, Einstein, Bergmann and Bargmann [17] proposed another geometric condition: the closedness (compactness) of a five-dimensional manifold in the fifth dimension.
+The five-dimensional manifold would then have the topological structure M4xS1, where M4 is Minkowski spacetime and S1 is a circle, ie the manifold would have the shape of a thin tube.
+If the radius of this tube (compaction radius) is small enough (subatomic dimensions), no macroscopic object can move in the fifth dimension and spacetime effectively appears to be four-dimensional.

 The integral of the action of the general theory of relativity in five-dimensional space is considered in the form